Bachelor of Science in

 About Software Engineering at the Prescott, AZ Campus

-The Bachelor of Science in Software Engineering degree program prepares students for software engineering positions in industries ranging from aerospace to video game development.
-With real-world, hands-on projects like flight control for autonomous aircraft or power line collision avoidance using computer vision, this program gives students a chance to develop the knowledge and skills they need to create, test, and evaluate software applications and systems.
-They also gain a clear understanding of network integrity and learn about the technical aspects of cyber security to keep those systems safe.
+The Bachelor of Science in Software Engineering prepares students for software developer positions in industries ranging from aerospace software to video game development.
+With real-world, hands-on projects like flight control for autonomous aircraft or power line collision avoidance using computer vision, this program gives students a chance to create, test and evaluate software applications and systems.

 Degree Requirements